FixTweet/FxTwitter/README.md

 * Embed profiles! (and maybe more from Twitter?)
 * Combining multiple images together (would be outside CF Worker)
 * Caching responses (I haven't done this yet as this is still being actively worked on!)
-* Caching guest token (So we don't have to run to Twitter for a new one every request)
+* Caching guest token (So we don't have to bother Twitter for one on every request)

 ### Bugs or issues?